 By Annie Hayashi, Jennie McKee, Peter Pollack, and Carolyn Rogers

-In our final report on presidential candidates and their stances on healthcare issues, AAOS Now examines the proposals put forth by Sen. Hillary Clinton, D-N.Y.; Republican attorney Rudolph W. (Rudy) Giuliani; Sen. Barack Obama, D-Ill., and former Gov. Mitt Romney, R-Mass.
+In our third report on presidential candidates and their stances on healthcare issues, AAOS Now examines the proposals put forth by Sen. Joe Biden, D-Del.; former Sen. John Edwards, D-N.C.; Sen. John McCain, R-Ariz.; and former Sen. Fred Thompson, R-Tenn.

 Information in this article is based on public documents and records; AAOS Now also contacted the candidates’ campaign offices, but was not always successful in obtaining replies to our inquiries.

 Sen. Joe Biden

 Sen. Biden’s proposed C.A.R.E. plan includes the following four essential principles: